-Atypical antidepressants are called atypical because they don't fit into other classes of antidepressants.
+Atypical antidepressants are not typical — they don't fit into other classes of antidepressants.
 They are each unique medications that work in different ways from one another.

 How atypical antidepressants work

 Atypical antidepressants ease depression by affecting chemical messengers (neurotransmitters) used to communicate between brain cells.
-Most antidepressants work by changing the levels of one or more of these naturally occurring brain chemicals.
+Like most antidepressants, atypical antidepressants work by changing the levels of one or more of these naturally occurring brain chemicals.

-Like other types of antidepressants, atypical antidepressants affect neurotransmitters including dopamine (DOE-puh-mene), serotonin (ser-oh-TOE-nin) and norepinephrine (nor-ep-ih-NEF-rin).
+Atypical antidepressants affect neurotransmitters including dopamine, serotonin and norepinephrine.
 Changing the balance of these chemicals seems to help brain cells send and receive messages, which in turn boosts mood.

 Atypical antidepressants approved to treat depression